Chronic myelogenous leukemia: Pathophysiology

 CML was the first cancer to be linked to a clear genetic abnormality, the chromosomal translocation known as the Philadelphia chromosome.
-This chromosomal abnormality is so named because it was first discovered and described in 1960 by two scientists from Philadelphia, Pennsylvania, USA: Peter Nowell of the University of Pennsylvania and David Hungerford of Fox Chase Cancer Center.
+This chromosomal abnormality is so named because it was first discovered and described in 1960 by two scientists from Philadelphia, Pennsylvania, US: Peter Nowell of the University of Pennsylvania and David Hungerford of Fox Chase Cancer Center.

 In this translocation, parts of two chromosomes (the 9th and 22nd) switch places.
 As a result, part of the BCR ("breakpoint cluster region") gene from chromosome 22 is fused with the ABL gene on chromosome 9.
 This abnormal "fusion" gene generates a protein of p210 or sometimes p185 weight (p210 is short for 210 kDa protein, a shorthand used for characterizing proteins based solely on size).
-Because abl carries a domain that can add phosphate groups to tyrosine residues (a tyrosine kinase), the bcr-abl fusion gene product is also a tyrosine kinase.
+Because ABL carries a domain that can add phosphate groups to tyrosine residues (a tyrosine kinase), the BCR-ABL fusion gene product is also a tyrosine kinase.

 The fused BCR-ABL protein interacts with the interleukin 3beta(c) receptor subunit.
 The BCR-ABL transcript is continuously active and does not require activation by other cellular messaging proteins.
 In turn, BCR-ABL activates a cascade of proteins that control the cell cycle, speeding up cell division.
 Moreover, the BCR-ABL protein inhibits DNA repair, causing genomic instability and making the cell more susceptible to developing further genetic abnormalities.
 The action of the BCR-ABL protein is the pathophysiologic cause of chronic myelogenous leukemia.
 With improved understanding of the nature of the BCR-ABL protein and its action as a tyrosine kinase, targeted therapies (the first of which was imatinib) that specifically inhibit the activity of the BCR-ABL protein have been developed.
-These tyrosine kinase inhibitors can induce complete remissions in CML, confirming the central importance of bcr-abl as the cause of CML.
+These tyrosine kinase inhibitors can induce complete remissions in CML, confirming the central importance of BCR-ABL as the cause of CML.